NuruTheDoomer/NuruTheDoomer/README.md

-### Asalamualaikum and hi! 👋
+### Assalamualaikum and hi! 👋

 # It's me, NuruTheDoomer! (it's he/him)

-### I'm simply just a Malaysian Doom speedrunner (for the No Monsters and No Monsters 100% Secrets category in particular), and also an MIDI enthusiast (especially a fan of Doom MIDI Packs)
+### I'm simply just a Malaysian Doom speedrunner (for the No Monsters and No Monsters 100% Secrets category in particular), MIDI enthusiast (especially a fan of Doom MIDI Packs), and also a (newbie) mapper
 ##### Don't expect much stuff here for now ;)</p></p>

 ---